abrookins/memento/README.txt

 CoffeeScript and uses Backbone.js to organize logic between models, views, and controllers.

+I still need to implement an AJAX create form in the front-end for adding items to a map.
+Until then, there is a command-line node.js script that will import an RSS feed with geographical data and create map items ("memories").
+See: import_georss.coffee and georss.coffee.

 FORMALITIES

 Warning: This app is not packaged for deployment and is at present